Scientific Method and Analysis (SMA) courses have as their focus an understanding of the objects, processes and phenomena of natural science.

 Scientific literacy is critical to complex problem-solving and touches on many aspects of human life.
 Courses in Scientific Method and Analysis will enhance your ability to analyze and synthesize scientific information about the natural and physical world, understand the limitations and strengths of existing theories, ask strategic questions, and assess empirical evidence.

-You’ll find many courses that will allow you to explore the Scientific Method and Analysis WAY, but here are just a few:
+You’ll find many courses that will allow you to explore Scientific Method and Analysis, but here are just a few: